schmalls/PowerShell-Docs/scripting/core-powershell/ise/The-ISEOptions-Object.md

 ```

 ###  <a name="optbc"></a> OutputPaneTextBackgroundColor
   This feature is present in Windows PowerShell ISE 2.0, but was removed or renamed in later versions of the ISE.
-For later versions, see [ConsolePaneTextBackgroundColor](#conptbc).
+For later versions, see [consolepanetextbackgroundcolor](#conptbc).

  The read/write property that changes the background color of the text in the Output pane.